MarufZak/study-logs/nodejs-design-patterns/chapter12/README.md

 5. Secret storage for data-sensitive configurations and data.

 Kubernetes is a container orchestration tool developed by Google.
 It lets us define a declarative config, and it makes the rest of the job to ensure expected behavior.

+An object is a basic unit in kubernetes, which defines an element in cloud deployment, which can be added/removed/have its configuration changed.
+Examples are containerized applications, machine resources (CPU, GPU, network), and policies for application behavior (restart policy).
+We create an object for the cluster, and Kubernetes monitors it to make specified changes.

+Pod - a set of containers that run within the same node.
+It might be services that are coupled between each other.

+It’s possible to scale our application by making replicas, and configuring load balancer as a service.